-Are you hoping to fatten your equity faster, and pay off your mortgage loan more quickly?
-Consider refinancing with a shorterterm loan, like a 15-year mortgage loan.
-The monthly payments will likely be higher than they were with the long-term mortgage, but in exchange, you will pay considerably less interest and can build up equity quicker.
-However, if you've had your current 30 year mortgage loan for a number of years and the remaining balance is somewhat low, you might be do this without increasing your mortgage payment — it's even possible to save!
-To help you determine your options and the multiple benefits in refinancing, please contact us at (972) 292-0448.
+Do you need to build up home equity quicker, and pay off your mortgage faster?
+Consider refinancing with a shorterterm loan, often a 15-year mortgage.
+You will be paying less interest and increasing your home equity more quickly, even though your mortgage payments will usually be more than they were.
+However, if you've held your current thirty year loan for a long time and the loan balance is rather low, you could be able to do this without raising your monthly payment — it's even possible to save!
+To help you figure out your options and the many benefits in refinancing, please contact us at 9722920448.
 We are here for you.